Benjamin Flam can be reached at firstname.lastname@example.org

 In addition to serving as Vice Chair of the Legislative Committee for the Massachusetts Employment Lawyers Association and as a member of its MCAD/EEOC Committee, Ben was appointed by the MCAD Chairwoman to the Massachusetts Fair Housing Coalition (which works with the Massachusetts housing community, the MCAD, HUD, and the Civil Rights Division of the Massachusetts Attorney General’s Office to promulgate effective housing discrimination regulations and guidelines, as well as MCAD training programs for landlords, and public housing and Section 8 housing providers throughout the Commonwealth).

-Ben also serves as an expert witness on US employment law matters for international litigations, and contributes to important employment law litigations.
+Ben also serves as an expert on US employment law matters for international litigations, and contributes to important employment law litigations.
 Recently, he submitted an amicus curiae brief for the Massachusetts Supreme Judicial Court in Oxford Global Resources, LLC v.
-Hernandez. (view submission)
+Hernandez. (view submission), and has testified before the Superior Court of Justice in Luxembourg.

 Prior to joining Gordon Law Group in 2010, Ben served as the Reasonable Accommodation Coordinator at the Boston Housing Authority’s Office of Civil Rights.
 There, he developed and administered the Authority’s Reasonable Accommodation Policies, serving public housing applicants and residents, Section 8 applicants and participants, and advising employees.